mattybigback/Linux-Bible/Chapters/access-control.md

 #### Change owner and group of a directory and all files within
 ```# chown -R devuser:developers /mnt/share/pictures/```

 Changes the owner of the directory```/mnt/share/pictures/``` and all files within it to the user "devuser" and the group "developers".
+Notice that this action requires root/sudo

 #### Change group of a directory and all files within
 ```$ chgrp -R developers /mnt/share/documentation/```

 Changes the group of the directory```/mnt/share/documentation/``` and all files within it to the group "developers".
+Note that if you do not own this file or you are not in this file's ownership group then this action will require root/sudo.

 #### Change the permissions of all files in a directory without modifying the directory permissions